 The expenditure reports are to be completed using a modified accrual system.
 A modified accrual system accounts for expenditures according to the period in which the benefit for the expenditure occurs.
 Accounts payable as well as estimated expenditures for invoices not received should be included.
-Reimbursement for reported expenditures will continue to be paid on a quarterly basis.
+Reimbursement for reported expenditures shall continue to be paid on a quarterly basis.

-All reporting should be done through AccuFund.
+All reporting shall be done through AccuFund.
 AAAs are required, at a minimum, to upload quarterly expenditure information.
 The due dates for the quarterly expenditure uploads are:

-Months Covered Due to PDA
+Months Covered Due to the Department

 July-September October 10 th

 October-December January 10 th

 January-March April 10 th

-May-June August 1st
+May-June August 1 st

-The Department will monitor and control the AAAs' expenditures at the service cost level (Administration, PWFB and OPC).
+The Department shall monitor and control the AAAs' expenditures at the service cost level (Administration, PWFB and OPC).
 The AAAs may reallocate funds between service cost centers in an amount up to 10% or \$10,000, whichever is greater, of the amount budgeted in that cost center.
-Any reallocation of funds between service cost centers in excess of 10% or \$10,000 must receive prior approval from the Department.
+Any reallocation of funds between service cost centers in excess of 10% or \$10,000 shall receive prior approval from the Department.
 No reallocation may cause the budget or expenditure of Title V federal funds to violate the parameters for Administration (no more than 10%) or PWFB (no less than 78%).

-The Programmatic Assurances for FY 20-21 SCSEP Funds (see Exhibit 2) must be signed and submitted to David Miles by August 1, 2020.
-Program related questions should be directed to David Miles at (717) 783-0178 or via e-mail at davimiles@pa.gov.
-Fiscal reporting and other fiscal related questions should be directed to Diane Bressler at (717) 772-0189 or via e-mail at dibressler@pa.gov.
+The Programmatic Assurances for FY 23-24 SCSEP Funds (see Exhibit 2) shall be signed and submitted to David Miles by August 1, 2023.
+Program related questions may be directed to David Miles at (717) 783-0178 or via e-mail at davimiles@pa.gov.
+Fiscal reporting and other fiscal-related questions may be directed to Stephen Aucott at (717) 772-2529 or via e-mail at saucott@pa.gov.

-Attachments Exhibit 1 AAA Title V Slot Allocations FY 20/21 Exhibit 2 Programmatic Assurances
+Attachments: Exhibit 1 AAA Title V Slot Allocations FY 23/24

+Exhibit 2 Programmatic Assurances